Fanelli Cafe: History

 Erected in 1847, the retail site at 94 Prince Street, in the SoHo neighborhood of New York City's Manhattan borough, operated as a grocery store from that year to 1863.
 It then became a saloon for two years before becoming again a grocery for a year, and reverting to a saloon in 1867.
 Various owners followed, with Harry Green operating it as the Prince Cafe from 1905 to 1922.
 That year, Michael Fanelli purchased the business and rechristened it Fanelli Cafe.
-In 1982, his family sold it to Hans Noe, who continued it under that business name.
-Years later, Noe in turn passed it on to his son, Sasha.
+In 1982, his family sold it to Hans Noë, who continued it under that business name.
+Around 2000, Noë in turn passed it on to his younger son, Sasha.

 The establishment operated as a speakeasy during Prohibition, which lasted from 1920 to 1933.

 It did not become a tavern until 1863, but through its grocery roots is considered New York City's second-oldest food-and-drink establishment in the same locale, predated only by the Bridge Cafe (1794).
 In that respect, according to historian Richard McDermot, the site's continuous operation since 1847 predates those of Pete's Tavern (1851) and McSorley's Old Ale House (1862).